pippinbarr/cart263-2021/topics/ai/introducing-ml5js.md

 ### How does it work?

-Generally speaking, a key form of machine learning is about **teaching** a computer how to do some task by showing it lots and lots and lots of examples of that task.
-This is called **supervised learning**.
+Generally speaking, a key idea behind machine learning is **teaching** a computer how to do some task by showing it lots and lots and lots of examples of that task.
+The easiest version of this to understand is called **supervised learning**.
 So if you want to teach a machine to recognize images with cats in them, you show it many pictures with cats and also lots of picture without cats and you **tell it** which is which.
-It then generalizes (through the magic underlying machine learning, notably neural networks) from this data to be able to identify pictures with cats that it has **never seen**.
+It then generalizes from this data to be able to identify pictures with cats that it has **never seen**.
+(Through the magic underlying machine learning algorithms and structures, notably neural networks.)

 ### Pre-trained models

-For our purposes, we're not going to worry about this process too much.
+For our purposes, we're not going to worry about this process much.
 The beauty of ml5.js is that it provides access to **pre-trained models and algorithms** from machine learning so that we don't need to do that quite complicated step, we just get access to the results!

 Thus, ml5.js will give us access to things like hand and face recognition, object classification, sound classification, and more.
 And it's comparatively easy to use!